U.S. blacklists eight Chinese tech companies on rights violations

 The move, first reported by Reuters, takes President Donald Trump’s economic war against China in a new direction, marking the first time his administration has cited human rights as a reason for action.
 Past moves to blacklist companies such as Huawei Technologies Co. have been taken on national security grounds.
 The president’s tariff war against Beijing, meanwhile, has been fought over issues such as intellectual property theft and control of technology as well as China’s broader industrial policy.

 SenseTime, Dahua and Megvii weren’t immediately available for comment outside of normal business hours.
+China’s Ministry of Commerce didn’t immediately respond to a faxed request for comment.

 “Hikvision strongly opposes today’s decision by the U.S. government and it will hamper efforts by global companies to improve human rights around the world,” the company said in a statement.
 “Punishing Hikvision, despite these engagements, will deter global companies from communicating with the U.S. government, hurt Hikvision’s U.S. businesses partners and negatively impact the U.S. economy.”

 It also comes as Trump faces growing pressure at home to support pro-democracy protests in the Chinese-controlled territory of Hong Kong.
 On Monday, Trump said he was hoping for a “humane solution” in a city where protests have grown increasingly violent.